-16. Timeliness of Filing.
-Unless otherwise ordered by the court, a filing under this Appendix must be submitted before midnight local time in Washington, DC, to be considered timely filed on that date.
+18. Timeliness of Filing.
+Unless otherwise ordered by the court, an electronic filing under this Appendix must be submitted before midnight local time in Washington, DC, to be considered timely filed on that date.

-17. Date Stamp.
-The filing date of each filing will appear at the top of the first page in an automatically generated banner stating the case number, the document number, and the date filed.
+19. Date Stamp.
+The filing date of each filing in the ECF System will appear at the top of the first page in an automatically generated banner stating the case number, the document number, and the date filed.

-VI.
-SIGNATURES AND RELATED MATTERS
+VII.
+SIGNATURES AND RELATED MATTERS IN ECF CASES

-18. Signature Defined.
+20. Signature Defined.
 A Filing User's login and password will serve as his or her signature on a filing for all purposes, including those under RCFC 11.

-19. Signature Requirements.

-- (a) Electronic Signature.
-Filings must include a signature block, in compliance with RCFC 11(a), with the name of the Filing User under whose login and password the document is submitted along with an "s/[name of Filing User]" typed in the space where the signature would otherwise appear. - (b) Written Signature.
-A Filing User may also satisfy the signature requirement by scanning a document containing his or her written signature.
+- 21. Signature Requirements. - (a) Electronic Signature.
+Filings must include a signature block, in compliance with RCFC 11(a), with the name of the Filing User under whose login and password the document is submitted along with an "s/[name of Filing User]" typed in the space where the signature would otherwise appear.

-(c) Noncompliance.
+- (b) Written Signature.
+A Filing User may also satisfy the signature requirement by scanning a document containing his or her written signature. - (c) Noncompliance.
 A filing that does not comply with this provision will be deemed in violation of RCFC 11 and may be stricken from the record.

-20. Signatures of Multiple Parties.
-Documents requiring signatures of more than one party may be filed electronically:
+22. Signatures of Multiple Parties.
+Documents requiring signatures of more than one party may be filed via the ECF System:

-- (a) by submitting a scanned document containing all necessary written signatures; - (b) by submitting a document containing an electronic signature for each party ("s/[name of party]") and the filing attorney's representation that the other parties have reviewed the document and consent to its filing.
+- (a) by submitting a scanned document containing all necessary written signatures; or - (b) by submitting a document containing an electronic signature for each party ("s/[name of party]") and the filing attorney's representation that the other parties have reviewed the document and consent to its filing.

-VII.
+VIII.
 COURT ORDERS, JUDGMENTS, AND APPEALS

-21. Filings by the Court.
-Any order, opinion, judgment, or other proceeding of the court in an ECF case will be filed in accordance with this Appendix.
+23. Filings by the Court.
+Any order, opinion, judgment, or other proceeding of the court will be filed in accordance with this Appendix.

-22. Effect of Filing.
+24. Effect of Filing.
 A filing by the court under this Appendix:

-- (a) is an entry on the docket kept by the clerk under RCFC 58 and 79; and - (b) has the same force and effect as a paper copy entered on the docket in the traditional manner. - 23.
+- (a) is an entry on the docket kept by the clerk under RCFC 58 and 79; and - (b) has the same force and effect as a paper copy entered on the docket in the traditional manner. - 25.
 Notice of Filing; Service. - (a) Notifying the Parties.
-Notice of a filing by the court will be accomplished by delivering to the parties a "Notice of Electronic Filing" in the manner prescribed in paragraph 12(a). - (b) Service.
-The transmission of the "Notice of Electronic Filing" satisfies the service requirement of RCFC 77(d).
+Notice of a filing by the court will be accomplished in the manner prescribed in paragraph 14 of this Appendix. - (b) Service.
+Service of a filing by the court will be accomplished in a manner prescribed in paragraph 14 of this Appendix.

-24. Court-Ordered Deadlines.
+26. Court-Ordered Deadlines.
 If an order or opinion specifies a due date for the filing of a document, that date will control over any other filing deadline listed on the docket for that document.

-25. Notice of Appeal.
-A notice of appeal to the United States Court of Appeals for the Federal Circuit must be filed in the traditional manner in accordance with the court's rules or may be filed electronically in an ECF case.
+27. Notice of Appeal.
+A notice of appeal to the United States Court of Appeals for the Federal Circuit: